Reactive-Extensions/RxJS/readme.md

 ## About the Reactive Extensions ##

 The Reactive Extensions for JavaScript (RxJS) is a set of libraries for composing asynchronous and event-based programs using observable sequences and LINQ-style query operators in JavaScript.
 Using RxJS, developers represent asynchronous data streams with Observables, query asynchronous data streams using LINQ operators, and parameterize the concurrency in the asynchronous data streams using Schedulers.
-Simply put, Rx = Observables + LINQ + Schedulers.
+Simply put, RxJS = Observables + LINQ + Schedulers.

 Whether you are authoring a web-based application in JavaScript or a server-side application in Node.js, you have to deal with asynchronous and event-based programming as a matter of course.
 Although some patterns are emerging such as the Promise pattern, handling exceptions, cancellation, and synchronization is difficult and error-prone.